burlster1980/arupcodev060/content/creating-modules/quotation.md

 					<b>Image*</b> - Add your module's image.
 The image should be resized to 2000px wide by 1125px high.
 For more information on preparing images, please see the <a href="/getting-started/image-preparation/">image guide</a>.
 				</li>
 				<li><b>Mobile image</b> - You can add an alternative image for use on mobile devices - but the site will automatically resize your main image for use across all devices.</li>
 				<li><b>CTA</b> - You can choose to add a specific link / CTA to your module such as 'Discover more about xxxx'.
 Click 'insert link' and choose the page you're linking to, and enter your link text.
-See the Sitecore link guide for more information on this</li>
+See the <a href="/getting-started/adding-links/">Sitecore link guide</a> for more information on this</li>
 				<li><b>Contact person*</b> - Choose the person you're quoting.
 Click 'edit' and from the resulting popup, browse the list of available profiles.
-NB - you can only display quotes from Arup staff within this module</li>
+NB - you can only display quotes from Arup staff within this module.
+You will need to <a href="/creating-pages/creating-profiles">create the profile</a> first if it does not already exist</li>
 			</ul>
 			<div class="training-image"><img alt="Image" class="mainImg" src="/images/quotation/completed-quotation.jpg"></div>
 			<div class="halfbleed__detail">